St Alphage London Wall: Church Ruins In The Middle Of Moorgate

 History of St Alphage London Wall

-There was a major renovation to the actual church buildings in the 1770s, when the 12th century priory was rebuilt with a larger tower and the walls we can see are the base of that tower.
+The priory church did survive.
+There were several rebuilds but a major renovation in the 1770s.
+The 12th century priory was rebuilt with a larger tower and the walls we can see are the base of that tower.
+Part of it was torn down in 1923 then it was finally gutted in the Blitz.

 Today only the base of that tower remains, dating from the 14th century.